Jeiwan/uniswapv3-book/content/docs/milestone_2/tick-bitmap-index.md

 }
 ```

-That is: we find its word position and then its bit in this word. `>> 8` is identical to division by 256.
-So, word
+That is: we find its word position and then its bit in this word. `>> 8` is identical to integer division by 256.
+So,
-position is the integer part of tick index divided by 256, and bit position is the remainder.
+word position is the integer part of a tick index divided by 256, and bit position is the remainder.

 As an example, let's calculate word and bit positions for one of our ticks:
 ```python